dimitrismistriotis/dimitrismistriotis.github.io/_posts/2018-05-24-red_flags_in_interviews.md

 ## Fast Paced Environment

-Next we discussed the "fast paced environment" terms within the job description sometimes stated with alternatives such as *"we move very fast"* or we "work hard, **play** hard" but never "**pay** hard".
+Usually mentioned as "fast paced environment" within the job description.
+Some alternatives are that *"we move very fast"*, or we "work hard, **play** hard"
+- though rarely or never accompanied from "we **pay** hard".

-Recently some of us have encountered a permutation of this which is something in the lines of "... our people stay longer hours every day not because someone forces them but because they really want to...".
-Sometimes all of us want to stay longer in the office: have somewhere to go a bit later, want to finish up something that would take more time to do so in the following day, not want to disrupt the flow, or there is an interesting technology or concept that we want to explore which will later on enhance our careers or capabilities.
-The red flag here exists in the fact that this for a reason unknown happens to "everybody" within the company and everyday — perpetually.
+Recently some of us have encountered a statement read from the person on the other side of the phone  in the lines of "... our people stay longer hours **every** day not because someone forces them but because they (really) want to...".
+We all stay longer hours in the office from time to time, to finish tasks or for personal reasons, even personal development.
+The red flag here exists when the company mentions that (1) everyone (2) all the time, stays late.
+(3) Perpetually.

-Sometimes this is an attempt to mask problematic project management or the absence of it.
-One of us was told that some days he had to stay longer because some clients were located in the US so had to make late evening phone calls with them.
-It ended up having to start working from 08:00 instead of 09:00 and leaving later, which happened because there was no coordination between teams and nobody wanted to jump in and restructure things.
-When the management was asked on the whys and hows and when this is going to end, that person was referenced to the interview mention that "sometimes blah blah", although the "sometimes" clause was abused.
-As an extra point in that company lots of that overtime was spent waiting for someone to give something, busy waiting in IT terms, something that could have easily been avoided if there was better communication and coordination.
+This can be an attempt to mask problematic project management or the absence of management altogether.
+One of us was told that some days he had to stay longer because some clients were located overseas in the US so had to make late evening phone calls with them.
+He ended up having his working hours changed starting working from 08:00 in the morning instead of the contracted 09:00 on top of leaving later.
+That time was mostly spend waiting for other teams to deliver workloads because of bad or no coordination between teams.
+Nobody wanted to jump in and reform or restructure things.

+When this was brought up, management claimed that "we informed you in the interview that sometimes you might have to stay late".
+So by using this "arbitrary clause", the system was abused and the need to "stay late" was used as a crutch to cover for other more obvious communication and management problems.

 ## Leader of Team of One — Responsible for Everything